What Happens When the Air Force Grounds a Fleet

 How the Inspection Process Works

 Once an operational pause is declared, the engineering investigation begins immediately.
-In the T-38 case, a safety board was already investigating the May 12 mishap when the fleet-wide pause was ordered eight days later—suggesting the investigation uncovered a potential systemic issue rather than an isolated incident.
+In the T-38 case, a safety board was already investigating the May 12 mishap when the fleet-wide pause was ordered a week later—suggesting the investigation uncovered a potential systemic issue rather than an isolated incident.

 The process typically follows a consistent pattern.
 First, engineers identify the suspected component or system.
 Second, they develop a specific inspection protocol—exactly what to look for, what tools to use, what tolerances are acceptable.
 Third, maintenance crews at each base inspect every individual aircraft against that protocol.
 Fourth, aircraft that pass inspection are cleared to return to flying.
 Aircraft that don't pass receive repairs and are reinspected.